 Tip 2: Choose a Duck-Proof Watering System

 When choosing a watering system for both ducks and turkeys, make certain the water bowl is narrow enough to keep your duckling’s heads out.
-Otherwise, they will constantly soak the brooder’s litter as they fling water everywhere.
+Otherwise, they will constantly soak the brooder’s litter by flinging water everywhere.
 No one likes changing bedding every single day!

 Tip 3: Keep Food and Water Supplied At All Times

 Keep food and water supplied at all times.
-Duckling grow faster than turkey poults and are usually a bit bossier.
-If your birds run out of food or water, ducklings may trample the turkeys when food and/or water is replenished.
+Duckling grow faster than turkey poults and are bossier!
+Ducklings also have tremendous appetites.
+If your birds run out of food or water, your baby waterfowl may trample the turkey poults in their eagerness to fill their bellies!

 Tip 4: Know That Ducklings Grow Faster Than Poults